nuxt/vue-meta/docs/api/README.md

 - type `object`

 ::: warning
-By disabling sanitization, you are opening potential vectors for attacks such as SQL injection & Cross-Site Scripting (XSS).
+By disabling sanitation, you are opening potential vectors for attacks such as SQL injection & Cross-Site Scripting (XSS).
 Be very careful to not compromise your application.
 :::

 Provides same functionality as `__dangerouslyDisableSanitizers` but you can specify which property for which `tagIDKeyName` sanitation should be disabled.
-It expects an object with the vmid's as key and an array with property keys as value:
+It expects an object with the vmid as key and an array with property keys as value:

 ```js
 {